pablisch/express-api-postgres-db-setup/README.md

 npm test
 ```

-## Build the the API - Part 4 - Refactor the todo route
+## GET /todos 2 - Refactor the todo route into routes and controllers

 This stage is all about moving the endpoint that was just written into specific route and controller files.